FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/max/deploy_max_by_buildchain.md

 Specify whether to build a full-link state-secret blockchain.
 The state-secret blockchain has the following features:

 - **Blockchain Ledger Uses State Secret Algorithm**: Using sm2 signature verification algorithm, sm3 hash algorithm and sm4 symmetric encryption and decryption algorithm。
-- **The state-secret SSL connection is used between the SDK client and the node.**。
+- **The state-secret SSL connection is used between the SDK client and the node**。
 - **State-secret SSL connection between blockchain nodes**。

 ### **'h 'option [**Optional**]**